<img height="1" width="1" src="https://www.facebook.com/tr?id=374636390457749&amp;ev=PageView &amp;noscript=1">

 People who sell their kidneys as an attempt to get out of immediate financial distress may find themselves in even deeper financial trouble later on.
 Having one kidney can limit a person’s energy and the amount of work they are able to do, potentially lowering the income they might otherwise earn from a job.
 They also might need further medical care and rack up additional expenses that way.

-Visit here to learn more about how you can join us in preventing vulnerable people from falling victim to human trafficking.
+Join us in protecting the vulnerable from falling victim to human trafficking.

 Submit a Comment